Michael M. Sacher

-Michael Moses Sacher FRPSL (17 October 1917 – 29 July 1986) was an executive with British retailers Marks & Spencer including holding the positions of joint managing director and joint vice-chairman.
+Michael Moses Sacher FRPSL (17 October 1917 – 29 July 1986) was a senior executive at Marks & Spencer including holding the positions of joint managing director and joint vice-chairman.
 He was closely associated with Jewish causes throughout his life and in his spare time was a noted postal historian of Palestine and a fellow of the Royal Philatelic Society London.

 Early life and family

 Michael Sacher was born in Manchester on 17 October 1917, the eldest son of the prominent British Zionist Harry Sacher and his wife Miriam.

 He was educated in Palestine from the age of four when his family moved there and at St Paul's School, London, from 1930 from where he went up to New College, University of Oxford, graduating with a degree in Politics, Philosophy, and Economics.

 He married Audrey Doreen Glucksman, born Johannesburg, South Africa, in Paddington in 1938.
 They had three sons and two daughters.
 Audrey died in 1984 and Sacher married Janice Puddephatt in 1986.